Importing Weather Data into WOW

 WOW provides a simple API for you to automatically upload data into WOW.
 The easiest solution for most users is to use a piece of software that supports this API, and some of these are listed below.
 If you would prefer not to use these or are writing your own, please see the details further down the page about the API.

 Before you attempt to upload you will need 2 numbers.
 The first is your Site ID.
 This is an arbitrary number that is used to distinguish your site from another.
-This number appears (in brackets) next to the name of your site on the Site Information page.
+This number appears (in brackets) next to or underneath the name of your site on the site information page, for example (956916003) for pre-June 2016 sites or (6a571450-df53-e611-9401-0003ff5987fd)

 You must take note of both these numbers before continuing, otherwise you will not be able to upload weather data to WOW.